Behavioral Neurology and Neuropsychiatry

 We have a joint monthly journal club with the Movement Disorders Division and many fellows have completed a six month rotation in Movement Disorders.
 Given our emphasis on behavioral disorders that involve both cognition and movement (e.g., Huntington's disease, dementia with Lewy bodies, PSP and MSA), this has been a natural evolution.
 Fellows run a monthly Behavioral Neurology and Neuropsychiatry Rounds where they interview and examine a patient and discuss findings at a department conference.

-We have been designated a New York State Center of Excellence for Alzheimer's Disease (CEAD), a Lewy Body Research Center of Excellence (LBRCOE), and a Huntington’s Disease Center of Excellence, all providing a rich clinical experience.
+We have been designated a New York State Center of Excellence for Alzheimer's Disease (CEAD), a Lewy Body Research Center of Excellence (LBRCOE), and a Huntington’s Disease Center of Excellence and most recently a CurePSP Center of Care with our colleagues in Movement Disorders.
+We also have programs in Concussion, Frontotemporal Dementia and Women’s Health, all providing a rich clinical experience.

 Requirements and Eligibility